-Quality content and link building strategies can help boost one’s website ranking, as well as optimizing for mobile devices and creating a responsive website.
+Quality content and link-building strategies can help boost one’s website ranking, as well as optimize for mobile devices and create a responsive website.

 With these tactics in place, businesses can expect to see more traffic coming to their site, which could lead to more leads and sales.

 Ranking higher in Google can have a huge impact on a website’s traffic and conversions.

 Studies have shown that having a mobile-friendly website is now essential for any business to rank well on Google, as websites that do not offer a good mobile experience are increasingly being ‘punished’ by Google’s algorithms.